DatBoiSkippy/Game-Finder/README.md

 Run npm start to view

-- This is a test for backedn and APi connectivity.
+- This is a test for backend and APi connectivity.